Cheesy Beef Enchiladas

 How to Serve Beef Enchiladas

 Serve straight from the baking dish with rice and beans on the side, or a scoop of sour cream and extra cilantro on top.
-This is one of the recipes in our 30 Easy Ground Beef Dinners collection, and more quick, budget-friendly ground beef dinners for busy weeknights are on the way.
+This is one of the recipes in our Ground Beef Dinner Ideas collection.

 Loved This Recipe?